Galápagos tortoise: Evolutionary history

 All subspecies of Galápagos tortoises evolved from common ancestors that arrived from mainland South America by overwater dispersal.
 Genetic studies have shown that the Chaco tortoise of Argentina and Paraguay is their closest living relative.
 The minimal founding population was a pregnant female or a breeding pair.
 Survival on the 1000-km oceanic journey is accounted for because the tortoises are buoyant, can breathe by extending their necks above the water, and are able to survive months without food or fresh water.
 As they are poor swimmers, the journey was probably a passive one facilitated by the Humboldt Current, which diverts westwards towards the Galápagos Islands from the mainland.
 The ancestors of the genus Chelonoidis are believed to have similarly dispersed from Africa to South America during the Oligocene.

-The closest living relative (though not a direct ancestor) of the Galápagos giant tortoise is the Chaco tortoise (Chelonoidis chilensis), a much smaller subspecies from South America.
+The closest living relative (though not a direct ancestor) of the Galápagos giant tortoise is the Chaco tortoise (Chelonoidis chilensis), a much smaller species from South America.
 The divergence between C. chilensis and C. niger probably occurred 11.95–25 million years ago, an evolutionary event preceding the volcanic formation of the oldest modern Galápagos Islands 5 million years ago.
 Mitochondrial DNA analysis indicates that the oldest existing islands (Española and San Cristóbal) were colonised first, and that these populations seeded the younger islands via dispersal in a "stepping stone" fashion via local currents.
 Restricted gene flow between isolated islands then resulted in the independent evolution of the populations into the divergent forms observed in the modern subspecies.
 The evolutionary relationships between the subspecies thus echo the volcanic history of the islands.